Portuguese bank woes weigh on European equities

 impacted by sanctions.

-a near 5-month low hit on Wednesday as the DAX continued to
+percent, close to a near 5-month low hit on Wednesday as the DAX

 "The Russian sanctions are likely to hit Germany, although I